 We are affiliated to the Bucks County and the British Beekeeping Associations, which provide additional support and public liability insurance.
-Interestingly, the “Father of English Beekeeping”, Charles Butler (1560-1647) was born and grew up in Wycombe.
+Interestingly, the “Father of English Beekeeping”, Charles Butler (1560-1647) was born and spent his formative years in Wycombe.

 Registered charity No. 299638.

-Our Swarm Line is open to receive calls during daytime hours.
+Our Swarm Line is now closed until next spring.
 The Association has volunteer members who will come out to collect swarms found in the local area.
 Honey bee swarms should be collected as soon as possible to prevent them taking up residence in chimneys, cavity walls and other places where they may cause a nuisance.
 We can collect a swarm of honey bees that is reasonably accessible, but we cannot deal with bees that have set up home within a building’s structure, nor remove nests of bumble bees and wasps etc. Click here for more details.

 Interested in Beekeeping? – Beekeeping Beginners’ Course

 Our next beginners’ beekeeping course starts in March 2017

 We have a public open day and taster day planned for summer 2017